 CO1 Recalling the fundamental theorem of algebra in complex number system.
-CO2 Illustrating the Taylor's and Laurent's expansions of simple functions.
-K5 CO3 Applying Laurent's series for isolated singularities and determine residues.
-5 CO4 Analyzing the concepts of residues and residue theorem to compute real \mathbf{K} definite integrals using contours.
-CO5 Interpreting integrals along a path in the complex plane using Cauchy's 05 theorem.
+K5 CO2 Illustrating the Taylor's and Laurent's expansions of simple functions. to CO3 Applying Laurent's series for isolated singularities and determine residues.
+K CO4 Analyzing the concepts of residues and residue theorem to compute real definite integrals using contours.
+CO5 Interpreting integrals along a path in the complex plane using Cauchy's theorem.